Bristol Blenheim, The Glebe, Donegal, April 1942

 moved again to North Coates.
 His daughter was able to send on

-this interesting newspaper cutting showing her father during his
+this newspaper cutting showing her father during his

 recuperation in Scotland!